 This marmalade is tangy and rich with the flavors of citrus and spice.
 Enjoy it on toast, bagels or crackers, by itself or with cream cheese or a soft goat cheese.
-It also makes a dandy spread over pork or lamb.
+It also makes a dandy spread over pork or lamb, or cooked with chicken breasts for a quick dinner with a sweet and savory taste.

 2fresh jalapeno chili peppersminced, and seeds removed